drg0drg/Fitness-buddy/README.md

 Built on _Node.js_ environment, Fitness Buddy uses a _sql_ database, Wger API and is deployed on Heroku.

-On the back end, the server is setup with `Node` and `Express`. `Passport` dependency is used for authentication and the app features an _ORM_ using `Sequelize`.
+On the back end, the server is setup with `node` and `express`.

+The [passport](https://www.npmjs.com/package/passport) npm module is used for authentication and the app features an _ORM_ using `sequelize`.

-Fitness Buddy creates the front end via `Pugjs` template engine and deploys on Heroku.
+Fitness Buddy creates the front end via `pug.js` template engine and deploys on Heroku.

 ## Installation